 Now, let’s talk about email.

-#7 – Set Up Your Shopify Store Email
+Step 7 – Set Up Your Shopify Store Email

 Coupons, giveaways, contests, and keeping up-to-date with the status of customer requests all have one thing in common: business-based email.
 So, when you need to communicate with your customers, email is most likely how you’ll do it.